The Commodore 64 conversion of Defender of the Crown is a celebrated retro gaming classic. Apart from loading times, there’s little to fault about it.

 The original Amiga version of Cinemaware‘s The Three Stooges was released in 1987.

 With ‘mini games’ inspired by classic Three Stooges films, it features Larry, Moe and Curly on a quest to save an orphanage from an evil landlord.

 The Commodore 64 version of Cinemaware‘s Sinbad and the Throne of the Falcon is the version to play in my opinion – the earlier Amiga version of this excellent fantasy adventure game is uncharacteristically poor in terms of presentation.

 The King of Chicago is a strategic gangster simulator, released by Cinemaware in 1987.
 And – while “gangster simulator” might sound bad – the game is full of dark humour and is something of a satire, so is not to be taken too seriously on that front.

 S.D.I.
 (Strategic Defence Initiative) is a 1986 release from legendary American games company Cinemaware.

 Set in a Cold War type scenario, S.D.I. pits East against West in a fight for dominance in space.
-You play the American commander of an SDI system of 12 anti-missile satellites whose job it is to protect them from attack by rogue KGB agents.

 The Amiga version of Cinemaware‘s classic Defender of the Crown is both beautiful to look at, and great fun to play.
 Actually, pretty much every version of Defender of the Crown I’ve played has been great, but the Amiga version is probably the most well-remembered.
 It was also the very first version of Defender of the Crown too – all the other versions followed later.